Wellington Shire Council

 The facility is now considered an elite regional centre of excellence for junior development.
 The Council and Club will now be in a position to attract high-level tournaments to the region

 The existing court run-offs were not ITF compliant and therefore the overall footprint needed to be increased.
 Additionally the surface grades were almost flat in some areas meaning that they did not drain well in a rain event and held water which delayed the use of the courts after a rain event.

 The proposed location for the two additional ITF ‘professional’ compliant courts was the site of a historical landfill.
 The concern with building the courts over this landfill was the potential for long-term settlement which would significantly compromise the use of the court.

-En-tout-cas courts are typically only constructed in Victoria and parts of NSW and South Australia, therefor the availability of court builders with this specific skill set was likely to be an issue for the project located almost 3hours from the centre of Melbourne.
+En-tout-cas courts are typically only constructed in Victoria and parts of NSW and South Australia, therefore the availability of court builders with this specific skill set was likely to be an issue for the project located almost 3 hours from the centre of Melbourne.

 The existing en-tout-cas surface had deteriorated significantly over the years with the top finer layers having been blended into underlying coarser layers due to use of the facility.

 The geotechnical investigation provided some insight into the composition of the playing surface.
 Subsequently the design looked to retain the underlying drainage gravel layer where possible.
 This allowed the design to increase the gradient of the court by building up the gravel layer with imported material and then establishing the layered en-tout-cas profile.

 The geotechnical investigation also provided direction as to how to treat the court construction over the landfill area.
 A bridging layer, including a tensar grid, was designed to address the potential for subgrade settlement.